nfandre/AWS-SAA-C02/README.md

 - Docker suport: run and manage docker containers with integration into the Docker compose CLI
 - Elastic Load Balancing integration -distribute traffic across containers using ALB or NLB
 - Amazon ECS Anywhere(NEW): enables the use of Amazon ECS control plane to manage on-premises implementations

+#### Launch Types
+- EC2: Container instances are Amazon EC2 instances running in your account
+  > ECS EC2 Cluster > EC2 Service > ECS container instance
+  - Explicity provision EC2 instances
+  - You are responsible for managing EC2 instances
+  - Charged per runnint EC2 instance
+  - Docker volumes, EFS, and ESx for Windows  File Server
+  - You handle cluster optimiztion
+  - More granular control over infrastructuring
+- Fargate
+  > ECS Fargate Cluster > ECS Service > Task
+  - Fargate automatically provisions resouces
+  - Fargate provisions and manages compute
+  - charged for running tasks
+  - EFS integration
+  - Fargate handles cluster optimization
+  - limited control, infrastructure is automated

+#### ECS and IAM Roles
+ECS Cluster:
+  - IAM instance Role (stay inside of ECS Container Service), The container instance IAM role provides permissions to the host.
+    - It provides the permissions which the container needs

+  - IAM Task Role ( It assigned to the task), it provides permissions to the container instance, not to the host.

+  - Container instances have access to all of the permissions that are supplied to the container instance role through instance metadata
+    >   OBS: Permissions assigned to the instance role are also supplied to the tasks that are running on top of the instance

+ECS Fargate:
+  - IAM Task role: with the Fargate launch type only IAM task roles can be applied
+  - Task roles are defined in the task defintion or in the run task API

 ## AWS Config
 Dedo duro, permite avaliar(auditar) recursos para garantir conformidade e seguir diretrizes.
 - Monitoramento contínuo